hereAlexT/dont-remember/model/adrs/0001-microkernel-architecture.md

     - Progress based on both a user's history and behaviour.
     - Recording all users' word history.
     - Team fuction.
-- Development team has experience using Java.
+- Development team has experience using Python.

 ## Decision